1989Ryan/Digital-Image-Processing-Project/README.md

 Sixth project assignment supporting materials.

 The toolbox has been updated to the latest version which contains all the basic tools for image restoration and reconstruction including mean filtering, order-statistics filtering, Wiener fitering and constrained least squares filtering.
 You can visit my [homework report](https://1989Ryan.github.io/DIPhw/hw6.html) to see how to use them.

+## New Updates!

+I just update the toolbox with image fusion tool.
+I just add several methods for image fusion which is simple and not convenient.
+You can use it for fun since there are several bugs :-).
+This toolbox update is just aimed at finishing my project of multi-data fusion course.